CHT2520-web-prog/intro-to-laravel/basic-CRUD-using-Laravel.md

 </html>
 ```

 This is like a master page or template that we will base all the other pages one.
-It is plain HTML but with two variables, $title which will displaya custom page title and $slot which will display the custom content.
+It is plain HTML but with two variables, `$title` which will display a custom page title and `$slot` which will display the specific content for the page.

-Go back to index.blade.php and Change it to
+Go back to *index.blade.php* and change it to:-

 ```html
 <x-layout title="List the films">